fablabbcn/smartcitizen-docs/docs/Guides/calibration/Water sensors.md

 ...
 ```

 * Issue the calibration command.
+In this case, you have to input the value of the calibration solution too, for example _0_:

 ```
 control dissolved com cal,0